 Have you ever wondered what the Edge of The World looks like and where it may be located?
 I believe that one edge of the earth resides somewhere between Sedona and Flagstaff in the great explorative state of Arizona.

-We started the day like any other exploring day and headed out early in the morning to try to make the most of our day.
-It was a nice day, temperatures were great and road conditions good, a little cloudy but I like it that way!
-Our bodies and minds were aching for a hike, waiting to explore uncharted(by us) territories.
+The day started like any other exploring day and I headed out early in the morning to try to make the most of the day.
 I had been turned on to this area by a friend at my work.
 He used to be a forest service worker; a hot shot at that.
 He always talks about his own adventures back in the day when he was working with the forest service and all the places they would have to regularly clear out debris to prevent fires and the spread of fires in the national forests.
-He mentioned to me if I found the edge of the world I could continue on until the end of the road and that it would lead me somewhere interesting.
-He was right!
+He mentioned to me if I found the edge of the world I could continue on until the end of the road and that it would lead me somewhere interesting and he was right!

-As you can see the road was closed, so we parked the truck out of the way incase someone official had to come through, and we pressed on and continued to walk about a quarter of a mile up the road.
-At the end of the short walk we ran into a watch tower of sorts.
+As you can see the road was closed, so I parked the truck out of the way incase someone official had to come through, and pressed on and continued to walk about a quarter of a mile up the road.
+At the end of the short walk I ran into a watch tower of sorts.
 It was a fire lookout tower, and it was called the East Pocket Lookout.
 I had no idea that it was there.
 I knew of the Edge of the World area through research that I had done and a bit of google mapping, but I didn’t know that there was a tower up there.
 It was even manned by a forest service worker.
-As we approached the tower we half expected to be turned away thinking this was official forestry business.
+As I approached the tower I half expected to be turned away thinking this was official forestry business.

-As we got closer and closer we noticed there were windows open on it and there was a trailer down on the ground and an ATV sitting near it.
-A man came out on the balcony and hollered down to us.
-He said we were welcome to come on up and get a view and a tour.
-We were blown away!
-We thought we were in an off limits area and a place we weren’t supposed to be, but we were greeted with a smile and an invitation.
-So we hurried on up the stairs of the tower.
+As I got closer and closer I noticed there were windows open on it and there was a trailer down on the ground and an ATV sitting near it.
+A man came out on the balcony and hollered down to me.
+He said I was welcome to come on up and get a view and a tour.
+I was blown away!
+I thought it was in an off limits area and a place I wasn’t supposed to be, but I was greeted with a smile and an invitation.
+So I hurried on up the stairs of the tower.
 I was totally psyched to get up to the top and see the view and the workings inside the tower.
 What guy wouldn’t be stoked on that!
 The inside did not disappoint either!
 I was jealous that this was his job!

-He did mention the next time we were there, that there is a trail that goes behind the tower out to another ledge that would over look Oak Creek Canyon and Sedona and that the next time we were up there that we should check it out.
+He did mention the next time that I visit, there is a trail that goes behind the tower out to another ledge that would over look Oak Creek Canyon and Sedona.
 The whole area is really diverse and beautiful.
 I found plenty of camping areas in this location and I cant wait to go back and explore some more!
 Happy Trails!

 To get to the edge of the world you would drive to Flagstaff, Arizona and take the I-40 West to Woody Mountain Road, take the dirt road south for about 1 hour and 15 min to the edge of the world.
 Continue on to the closed gate and walk about 1/4 of a mile to the fire tower.